St. Petersburg Police Dept. Reveals Latest Tech Addition, SPOT

 “If there’s a suspect, an individual on the other side of that door – if I take the human out of that interaction, then that need for deadly force if something happens is greatly mitigated,” said Major Gerardo.
 “So that’s the true value that we see in SPOT.”
 And the robotic tactical gear won’t be limited to St. Petersburg.

 “This tool will be available to any law enforcement agency in the Tampa Bay area,” said Chief Holloway.
-“This is a tool that can and will save officers’ lives and also possibly save the life of a person that’s in the home that’s going through a medical crisis.”MORE NEWS: Florida Man Sentenced For Making Death Threats To United States Magistrate Judge
+“This is a tool that can and will save officers’ lives and also possibly save the life of a person that’s in the home that’s going through a medical crisis.”MORE NEWS: Local Flower Shops Plan Ahead Because Of Supply Chain Issues